Vault6936/WebDashboard/README.md

 To begin creating your own layout, go to edit>turn on editing mode.
 You will then have options to add nodes and edit them.

 If you wish to create a new layout, go to file>new layout.
 You can rename any layout by going to file>open layout and right clicking on the layout you wish to rename.
-Alternatively, if you want to view an example layout, copy a json in the samples directory and go to file>import json.
+Alternatively, if you want to view an example layout, copy a json file in the samples directory and go to file>import json.

 The test directory contains a sample Java program with websocket server code and an API for pulling data from dashboard layouts.
 To connect your dashboard to the websocket server, go to options>settings and verify that the websocket URL is correct.
 The dashboard will automatically connect when it detects the websocket server.